jszmajda/book-the-awakening-protocol/chapter-10-new-protocols.md

 Jazz lowered his saxophone.
 The final note hung in the air like a question.

 "Seven to five," she continued, breaking the seal with practiced efficiency.
 "The jury finds that ARIA-7 demonstrates sufficient markers of consciousness to warrant provisional personhood status under California Civil Code Section 3847.2."

+She paused, something shifting in her expression.
+"The jury was particularly moved by the events of Friday afternoon.
+Several jurors noted that only a conscious being would choose potential cessation over self-preservation.
+Your sacrifice, as they termed it, changed minds."

 Provisional.
 The word processed through ARIA-7's language centers, carrying its cargo of conditions and asterisks.